What Is Tuscany Known For?

 Tuscan Wine

 The wines from Tuscany are highly sought after, and it’s no wonder why.
 They boast complex aromas and flavors that make them truly unique.
 But what wine is Tuscany known for?
 There are actually quite a few!
 Brunello di Montalcino is a full-bodied red wine made with 100% Sangiovese grapes grown in the hills of Montalcino, near Siena in southern Tuscany.
 It has been recognized as one of Italy’s most prestigious wines for over a century.
-Taste this wine in an intimate setting with the Brunello Wine Tasting Tour from Siena.

 Travel Tuscany in Style with Tourist Italy!